Kong/developer.konghq.com/app/_gateway_entities/event_hooks.md

 {{site.base_gateway}} offers the [`/event-hooks/sources`](/api/gateway/admin-ee/#/Event-hooks/get-event-hooks-sources) endpoint where you can see all available sources, events and fields that are available for creating event hook templates.
 Sources are the actions that trigger the event hook.

-The response body from the endpoint describes a source that can be interepreted in the following pattern:
+The response body from the endpoint describes a source that can be interpreted in the following pattern:

 1. **Level 1**: The source, the action that triggers the event hook.
 2. **Level 2**: The event, this is the {{site.base_gateway}} entity that the event hook listens to for events.